YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

 We next describe the aggregator of the ConvCNP.
 In order to preserve translation equivariance, we want the aggregator to also be translation equivariant.
 A prime candidate for this in the family of deep learning architectures is the Convolutional Neural Network (CNN), which satisfies TE.
 There is however one issue: CNNs act on functions on a _discrete_ input space, but our local functional encodings are functions on a _continuous_ input space.
 To address this, we will _discretise_ the input to the CNN, and then smooth the output of the CNN to obtain a continuous function again.
-We first begin by adding up the local functional encodings:
+We first begin by adding up the local functional encodings, which is a _permutation invariant_ operation:

 ```{math}
 :label: sum